 Yes, I know insurance, in general, has a lot of complaints leveled at it.
 People don’t submit bills right, etc.

-But, when issues are consistently dragging on for years it makes me double think it.
+But, when issues (like not paying medical expenses) are consistently dragging on for years it makes me double think it.
 I found a lot more complaints about Liberty than other HealthShares.

 Almost all of the complaints are about bills not being paid — for YEARS.